comunica/Article-SSWS2020-AMF/content/evaluation.md

 Our results have shown that a heuristic that can decide whether or not to use the BGP-based algorithm can solve this problem, but further research is needed to come up with a more general heuristic that works in a variety of cases and is not overfitted to these experiments.
+<span class="comment" data-author="RV">do we have evidence for overfitting?</span>

 #### BGP-based algorithms postpone time to first results

-Even though total query evaluation times for the AMF-aware algorithms are mostly lower, the diefficiency values are typically lower, which means that results come in at a lower rate.
+Even though total query evaluation times for the AMF-aware algorithms are mostly lower, the diefficiency values are typically also lower, which means that results come in at a lower rate.
+<span class="comment" data-author="RV">last part not correct IMHO; the average rate must still be higher, right?</span>
-The reason for this can be seen when analyzing the times at which each query result arrives, as can be seen in [](#plot_query_times_F3), but is observable for other queries as well.
+The reason for this can be seen when analyzing the times at which each query result arrives, as can be seen with query F3 in [](#plot_query_times_F3), and is observable for other queries as well.
 This figure shows that the time-until-first-result is higher for BGP-based AMF algorithms.
 This is because the BGP-based algorithms tends to use larger AMFs, which introduces a bottleneck when requesting them over HTTP.
 Even though we have this overhead, the gains we get from this are typically worth it, as results come in much faster once the AMFs have been downloaded.
 This figure shows that dynamically switching between different algorithms may be interesting to investigate in future work.
-Our HTTP bandwidth experiment results confirm this, and show that higher bandwidths lead to even more performance gains for the BGP-level algorithms (_[Research Question 4](#question-bandwidth)_).
+Our bandwidth experiment results confirm this, and show that higher bandwidths lead to even more performance gains for the BGP-level algorithms (_[Research Question 4](#question-bandwidth)_).
+<span class="comment" data-author="RV"><em>very</em> well-made point.
+Although I now start to doubt the point of the diefficiency metric; it just considers those 0.5 where "None" has some results?
+That's a very harsh punishment for being a twice as late but two times as fast.
+Would be very different if all results arrived at second 2, but the curve is still nice.
+What a silly metric.
+But weren't there multiple dieff values in the original paper?</span>

 <figure id="plot_query_times_F3">
 <center>